ssuryanarayanan/Qi-Docs/docs/Filter Expressions.md

-Filter text can be included in overloads for the GetRangeValues or GetWindowValues Qi Library methods.
-This filter is applied to the events that are found by the call, such that the user can affect which events are returned (i.e. conditionally filter out certain events).
+Filter expressions can be included in overloads for the GetRangeValues( ) or GetWindowValues() methods.
+The filter is applied to the events that are found by the call, such that the user can affect which events are returned (i.e. conditionally filter out certain events).

-## Supported QiTypeCodes
+## QiTypeCodes supported in filter expressions

 Fields of the following types can be used within Filter Text.